 Amanda: The Workout exposed to me a way of reinvigorating innovation and bringing it into this small enterprise where we have the freedom to apply it however we want.
 Although we still have a process to ensure we capture everything and stay on track, the Workout’s approach was much better.
 The new approach focused on the idea of the feasibility and attractiveness of the idea, and then focussed later on whether it’s going to make money or if it’s worth doing, which I really liked.

 Alan: We have seen massive, genuine value in the Workout and the post-event side of things.
 We’ve had some really useful conversations and advice on investment, and we now understand the grant process a bit better.

 You’ve got to come at it with a completely open mindset and you get out of it what you put in, and we just went for it.

 Amanda: It’s definitely worth having a conversation with the SETsquared team to find out more, because there’s lots of support there even if the Innovation Workout isn’t quite right for you.
 I think it’s really useful and is a great opportunity to have a go at it for free.

-The next Innovation Workout is taking place on 14 and 15 June.Find out more about the Innovation Workout
+The next Innovation Workout is taking place on 8 & 9 November.Find out more about the Innovation Workout

 The Swindon & Wiltshire Digital Business Acceleration Hub and the SME Competitiveness programme are both part-funded by the European Regional Development Fund.